How gifts in the will can make a difference for homeless animals like Maia

 At ROLDA we believe that there is a special someone out there for every dog saved from streets or from a life-threatening situation.
 That’s why we do our best to find loving new homes for all the dogs in our care, no matter how long it takes and we are proud to say that we never put a healthy dog to sleep.

 By remembering ROLDA in your will, no matter where you live, you can help us continue to provide this commitment well into the future and ensure that we are always there to find as many dogs as possible the right home we know they deserve.

 ROLDA wants to tackle the Romanian stray dog problem not only in a reactive manner (rescue, rehabilitate and re-home) but also in a proactive way by sterilising both dogs & cats and helping to educate the general public.

 Educating future generations

 ROLDA passionately believes in educating the public about dog welfare: This includes informing about neutering, regular medical checkups, distributing our free coloring book in schools across Romania and teaching the kids about the body language of dogs.
 All this is an essential part of our work.

 Facing tomorrow’s problems today

-To reduce the numbers of unwanted dogs and cats, ROLDA provides free spay/neutering as the single most effective way to address this heart-breaking problem.
+To reduce the number of unwanted dogs and cats, ROLDA provides free spay/neutering as the single most effective way to address this heart-breaking problem.
 We target communities who struggle financially, especially in the countryside because those pets (and owners) need our help the most.
 We also created FriendsForever program to help seniors look after their pets and never be forced to abandon them.

 Every gift increases our dog’s chance of a happy ending